jshannon63/jsoncollect/README.md

 $collection->setphone('123-456-7890');
 ```

-As mentioned earlier, you should visit the Illuminate Collections documentation [here](https://laravel.com/docs/5.5/collections#available-methods)
+As mentioned earlier, you should visit the Laravel documentation [here](https://laravel.com/docs/5.5/collections#available-methods)
 for more on the *"~100 available methods"* and their usage.

   Some fun examples: